boulidad/boulidad/README.md

 - 👋 Hi, I’m Yaron Amir AKA @boulidad
 - 👀 I’m the founder of OpsSchool and a board member
 - 💞️ I'm a DBA and an operations eingeneer having said that I love to go beyond my role
-- 🌱 I’m alwyas lerning new things, last I've played with Django
+- 🌱 I’m alwyas lerning new things, last I've played with singlestore and Django
 - 📫 How to reach me here

 <!---